New UK bank rules help 22 percent rise in account switching

 LONDON More than 1.2 million Britons switched bank accounts in the first year of new rules making it easier to change banks, a 22 percent increase on the previous year and marking some progress in the government's drive to boost competition.

-Halifax, part of Lloyds Banking Group (LLOY.L), and the British arm of Santander (SAN.MC) attracted the most net new accounts in the first quarter of this year, according to data released by the Payments Council.
+Halifax, part of Lloyds Banking Group, and the British arm of Santander attracted the most net new accounts in the first quarter of this year, according to data released by the Payments Council.

-NatWest, part of Royal Bank of Scotland (RBS.L), Barclays (BARC.L) and HSBC (HSBA.L) had the biggest net losses.
+NatWest, part of Royal Bank of Scotland, Barclays and HSBC had the biggest net losses.

 The new rules, introduced last October, ensure customers can switch accounts within seven working days, with all outgoing and incoming payments automatically transferred.